basnijholt/nijho.lt/content/post/llamaswap/index.md

 Going directly to llama.cpp (through llama-swap) has several advantages:

-- **Latest GGUF support**: Since it's the reference implementation, new GGUF features work immediately
+- **Correct prompt templates**: Models actually work as intended with proper formatting
-- **Better performance**: No abstraction overhead, direct access to all optimization flags
+- **Better performance**: No abstraction overhead, 20-30% faster inference than Ollama
 - **Transparency**: You know exactly what's running and how
 - **Flexibility**: Full control over model parameters, context sizes, and hardware utilization